Application, Availability & Funding

 - All requirements must be submitted within three weeks of completing the GHE or a grade of "Incomplete" will be posted to the student's record.
 Requirements for GHEs completed during rotation 9 are due on April 21 due to graduation deadlines.

 - The student is required to write a detailed report of their experience and upload it to the Carmen dropbox (document must be submitted in Microsoft Word).
-The dropbox is located in the Carmen course titled, "Global Health Education 2013-2014."
+The dropbox will be located in the Carmen course titled, "Global Health Education 2014-2015."